Lordy...I hope I don't drop my biscuits!

 Directions

-Bake biscuits for 10 minutes.
-Rotate the sheet and bake biscuits until golden brown and the tester inserted into the center comes out clean, about 10 minutes longer.
+Bake biscuits for 8-10 minutes.
+Rotate the sheet and bake biscuits until golden brown and the tester inserted into the center comes out clean, about 8 minutes longer.

+Remove from oven and let them cool for 5 minutes.
 Place biscuits in a basket; serve warm.